-- Details of applications, meeting papers and related correspondence and the names of external referees are strictly confidential and should not be discussed with persons outside the review process.
+- Details of applications, meeting papers and related correspondence, and the names of external referees are strictly confidential and should not be discussed with persons outside the review process.

-- Discussions of a proposal between members of the Research Advisory Board which occur outside a funding panel meeting should be declared to the Chair of the Research Advisory Board.
+- Discussions of a proposal between members of the Research Advisory Board which occur outside of a funding panel meeting should be declared to the Chair of the Research Advisory Board.

 - If a Board member (including serving Trustees) is approached by an applicant for technical advice on an application, he or she may provide advice, but must report this to the Board Chair and secretariat.
 They may subsequently be asked by the Chair to absent themselves from a discussion of the application concerned.